Overview

 Environmental Health Sciences Program

-The UC Irvine Center for Occupational and Environmental Health and Division of Occupational and Environmental Medicine provides training in Environmental Health Sciences, culminating with the award of the Master’s of Science degree or Doctor of Philosophy degree in one of two tracks, Environmental Toxicology and Exposure Science and Risk Assessment.
-The program is jointly sponsored by the UC Irvine Program in Public Health.
+The UC Irvine COEH and Division of Occupational and Environmental Medicine, jointly sponsored by the UC Irvine Program in Public Health, provides training in Environmental Health Sciences, through the Master’s of Science degree and Doctor of Philosophy degree in one of two tracks, Environmental Toxicology or Exposure Science and Risk Assessment.

 The Environmental Health Sciences program provides students with the knowledge and skills necessary and appropriate to teach and/or conduct basic and applied research programs in inhalation/pulmonary toxicology, biochemical neurotoxicology, reproductive and developmental toxicology, chemical pathology, toxicokinetics, radiation toxicology, molecular carcinogenesis, environmental epidemiology, exposure sciences and risk assessment.